ckxng/avbooth-docs/sunday-morning-presentations.md

 # Sunday Morning Presentations

-Our Sunday morning presentations are put together by voluneers.
-To accomodate busy schedules, we are asking for everyone's participation in

 Here is the timeline for a typical Sunday:

 **Due by Wednesday 5pm** - Mike updates the date on the Order of Worship page and adjusts Bible verses